Sustainable Packaging Market Size, Segments, Regional Data, Companies, Competitive Analysis, Value Chain & Trade Analysis 2026-2035 [7th Edition]

-The sustainable packaging market is projected to grow from USD 313.73 billion in 2025 to USD 557.65 billion by 2034, at a CAGR of 6.6%.
+The sustainable packaging market is forecasted to expand from USD 334.43 billion in 2026 to USD 594.46 billion by 2035, growing at a CAGR of 6.6% from 2026 to 2035.
 The market spans various materials such as paper, plastic, glass, and metal, with significant innovations in biodegradable and compostable packaging.
 The increasing demand for eco-friendly packaging solutions is driven by consumer concerns, government regulations, and rising awareness about environmental sustainability.
-Regions such as North America, Europe, and Asia Pacific are leading the charge, with major companies like Amcor, Smurfit WestRock, and Mondi innovating in sustainable packaging technologies.
-This market also includes packaging types like bags, boxes, and pouches, with the focus shifting to reusable and recyclable materials.

 Sustainable packaging is the use of environmentally friendly materials to package, store, distribute, or display products.
 Sustainable packaging incorporates materials with a low environmental impact throughout their existence.
 This strategy entails employing environmentally friendly and renewable materials, reducing waste, and lowering carbon emissions connected with packaging manufacturing, transportation, and disposal.
 The entire weight of packaging was 3.6 million tonnes in 2022.
 Unsurprisingly, more businesses are switching from plastic-based packaging to eco-friendly, plastic-free alternatives, as 76% of consumers actively seek sustainable items to fulfill their eco-friendly pledges.
 Flexible packaging was utilised in 29.88 million tonnes globally in 2023.
 The demand for high-performance, low waste packaging is now much more pressing, given the sharp rise in online shopping and e-commerce delivery.